BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 Blue Brain Nexus leverages scalable open source technologies, therefore limitations and performance depends heavily on the deployment setup where Nexus is running.

-To get an idea about the ingestion capabilities, we have run @ref:[Benchmarks](delta/benchmarks/v1.4.2.md) where we were able to ingest over 3.5 billion triples representing 120 million resources.

 ### What is a Knowledge Graph?

 A Knowledge Graph is a modern approach to enabling the interlinked representations of entities (real-world objects,